ministryofjustice/cloud-platform-infrastructure/Create-Cluster.md

 ### Create Cluster using kops

 1. Create a k8s cluster, see [../kops/](../kops/) folder for existing ones

 1. Copy the live-0 yaml, replace the oidcClientID and oidcIssueURL with the Kuberos application oidcClientID, oidcIssueURL with the tenant domain.

-   1. Unprotect the master branch by going to settings > branches > ??
+1. Unprotect the master branch by going to settings so you can make changes

 1. Commit to master and check pipeline output in [CodePipeline](https://eu-west-1.console.aws.amazon.com/codepipeline/home?region=eu-west-1#/view/cluster-creation-pipeline)

 1. Once the cluster been built. you will need to configure your aws profile to use Platform Integrations account.

    1. Export Kops state store

       ```